vvoody-/nette-date-time-input/README.md

 ![](https://raw.githubusercontent.com/Achse/nette-date-time-input/master/examples/createFromFormat-now.jpg)

-You can provide both of them as service via constructor.
+You can provide both of them as service.
 If not specified, single new object is created for each input.

-## Default formatter: `SimpleDateTimeConverter` and what "safe symbols" means?
+## Default converter: `SimpleDateTimeConverter` and what "safe symbols" means?
 In PHP, method `DateTime::createFromFormat` has this really unexpected behavior:

 ![](https://raw.githubusercontent.com/Achse/nette-date-time-input/master/examples/createFromFormat.jpg)